Skip to main content

 Be Part of Something Bigger

-Visiting Ziwa isn’t just about seeing rhinos—it’s about helping save them.
+Visiting Ziwa Rhino Sanctuary isn’t just about seeing rhino, it’s about helping save them.
 Every entry fee, every night’s stay, every meal you eat helps fund one of the most important conservation programs in Africa.

 Emily Rose